 - Prevention of Kidney Stones – Kidney stones occur when the body deposits minerals such as calcium in your ureters (located in the kidney).
 The citric acid in lemons helps in urine formation and also create an unsuitable environment for kidney stones.

-Raspberries bring out the taste in fruit and vegetable salads.
-They have several bioactive polyphenols, which aid in the fight against cardiovascular diseases 2.
 This wonderful fruit often comes in red, yellow, purple, or black color.
 No matter what color you choose, adding raspberries to your salad could add more nutritional value to your body.

 Below are some health benefits of raspberries in your salad: